Beginning the Application Process

 The application fee is $75, which is payable by credit card on LSAC’s website.

-If you register for CRS and qualify for a fee waiver, it will automatically appear in your account on LSAC.
+If you register for LLM CRS and qualify for a fee waiver, it will automatically appear in your account on LSAC.
 We email recipients to make them aware they have received a fee waiver.

 Michigan Law LLM Admissions Events